 Scroll For More Information

-As defined by the Canada Revenue Agency, The Child Disability Benefit (CDB) is a tax-free benefit worth up to $2,730 (for the 2016 tax year) for families who care for a child under age 18 with a severe and prolonged impairment in physical or mental functions.
+As defined by the Canada Revenue Agency, the Child Disability Benefit (CDB) is a tax-free benefit worth up to $2,730 (for the 2016 tax year) for families who care for a child under age 18 with a severe and prolonged impairment in physical or mental functions.
 This amount fluctuates annually, and is paid out monthly.
-The actual amount you receive back is affected by your family net income.
+The actual amount you receive back from the CDB is affected by your family net income.

 The CDB can only be collected by a family if the child is eligible for the Canadian Disability Tax Credit.

 Possibly.
 It doesn’t solely depend on the condition so much as how the condition affects them.
 Your child must have a severe or prolonged impairment in physical or mental functions; a condition is only considered ‘prolonged’ if it has lasted, or is expected to last, for a period of at least 12 months.
 This eligibility requirement is not limited to just disabilities or specific diagnosis, but to any medical condition that fits the CRA’s Disability Tax Credit eligibility requirements.